 Pierre Bonnet, CTO of Orchestra Networks, argues that information systems are too opaque and not agile enough.
 He claims this is the main reason why "healthy" multinationals can collapse within months as they take on too much risk.
 He suggests that information systems be rated on how they manage master data, business rules and business processes.

 This article proposes a new Message Type Architecture based on two DSLs to help manage the message formats in a SOA.
 The approach promotes reuse via the Enterprise Data Model referenced in message type definitions.
 It also helps aligning the Data and SOA governance processes.

 This article shows how recommended contract versioning design policies relate to a SOA Maturity Model.
-The goal is to provide a roadmap for achieving the full feature set of versioning and composability as part of SOA Governance.
+The goal is to provide a roadmap for achieving versioning and composability.